-DIARRHEA, SICKNESS, DIFFICULTY OF BREATHING, AND GENERAL PROSTRATION.
+DIARRHOEA, SICKNESS, DIFFICULTY OF BREATHING, AND GENERAL PROSTRATION.

-Extract from a letter received from Mr. Wilson, Botanical Dispensary, Crook, Durham, dated March 6th, 1866:- would stay on her stomach; it was thought that the latter organ was ulcerated.
+Extract from a letter received from Mr. Wilson, Botanical Dispensary, Crook, Durham, dated March 6th, 1866 :-

+"I am requested to send you some particulars of a wonderful cure effected through using the Solar Elixir and Pills.
+Mrs. Stevens, who resides in this neighbourhood, was suffering from severe diarrhœa and vomiting.
+Scarcely anything would stay on her stomach; it was thought that the latter organ was ulcerated.
 She had also a most distressing cough, and great difficulty in breathing.
 The best medical advice in this part was obtained for her; but it was of no avail.
 Her husband, about a year ago, informed me that he was afraid he was going to lose his wife, as she had then taken nothing for six days.
-I advised him to try your Elizir, as I thought she was in a state of such prostration, that if anything would do her good, it would.
-And, accordingly, his wife commenced with it; and before she had used two small bottles, she began to improve a little, and ere she finished the next bottle to have one she was quite restored.
-She took a small dose of the Oriental Pills (a large one) she was quite restored.
+I advised him to try your Elixir, as I thought she was in a state of such prostration, that if anything would do her good, it would.
+And accordingly his wife commenced with it; and before she had used two small bottles she began to improve a little, and ere she finished the next bottle (a large one) she was quite restored.
 She took a small dose of the Oriental Pills occasionally.
-Her husband recently called here and thanked me for recommending him to procure the medicines for his wife, and, as before stated, he wished me to inform you about the matter.
+Her husband recently called here and thanked me for recommending him to procure the medicines for his wife, and, as before stated, he wished me to inform you about the matter."